siddh34/MCQs/DSML.md

 Answer: option 1

-*Explanation:The practice of evaluating data items and their relationships with other things is known as data modeling.
+*Explanation: The practice of evaluating data items and their relationships with other things is known as data modeling.
 It's utilized to look into thedata requirements for various business activities.
 The data models are constructed in order to store the information in a database.*

 > Q42.
 The Process of describing the data that is huge and complex to store and process is known as ___.